s Protect Delivery Drivers With Proper Safety Training | CAP Index

 • Guide delivery policies and protocols — when certain deliveries happen, and additional security measures such as cameras

-Protect Your Fleet
+Protect Delivery Drivers and Your Fleet

 As the number of delivery drivers on the road continues to go up, security concerns will also likely increase.
 Ensure the protection of your drivers with data-driven safety training.